 Gareth Southgate using data to help whittle down England squad for Euro 2020

-England Euro 2020 squad: Gareth Southgate using data to help make final player selections

 Gareth Southgate and his coaching staff are drilling into data as England whittle their expanded group down to a final Euro 2020 squad.